 Be prepared to arrive in the United States with a return ticket home.
 Participants must depart the U.S. within 30 days of completion of the program.
 It is not possible to transfer to another visa of any kind.

 Washington Internship Institute Application Instructions

 Due to the lead time required to apply for a visa, the application deadline for international students is earlier than the regular application deadline.
 The deadlines are posted on our Deadlines and Program Dates page.

 Pay the $150 non-refundable application fee, payable in U.S. dollars.
-Students from Bond University omit this step.
+Students from Bond University, the College of Saint Benilde, and the University of Gothenburg omit this step.

 Files that exceed the 500 kb size limit should be emailed to email@example.com.

 After you have completed these six steps, we will review your application and notify you of our decision via email within one week.

 Intern Profile Instructions